 Where’s the Black Friday Gift Card List?

 I’m sorry to say that the Black Friday gift card list, which I have published for the last 4 years, was and is an exercise in futility.
 Other than 6-7 specific restaurants, many of the places offering deals either publish them only on Facebook as a single post, or don’t publish them online at all; relying on signs and table tents in the restaurant to publicize the deals.

 This is because many restaurants see this as a deal they want to extend to their regular customers and not to the general public.
 I get it, and that’s their prerogative, but it makes it almost impossible for me to chase down each and every deal.
 On top of that, the terms of some of these deals change with the wind.
-This year I posted the terms of several deals, and two days later the restaurants changed them without notice.
-Of course I got indignant emails.
+Last year I posted the terms of several deals, and two days later the restaurants changed them without notice.
+Of course I received indignant emails.
 Enough already.